Non-canonical Conformal Attractors for Single Field Inflation: Summary and Outlook

 \section{Summary and Outlook}

 In this article we have developed a non-canonical generalization of the class of conformal models with universal attractor behaviour and have also established a superconformal realization of the same.
-We found that in this generalization these class of models the symmetric shape of the T-model potential is modulated due to the non-canonical terms in the original conformal theory.
+We found that in this generalization these class of models the height of the T-model potential is increasing due to the non-canonical terms in the original conformal theory.
 It turns out that exponential flattening of potential at the boundary of moduli space is occurring, when the fields switch from Jordan frame to Einstein frame though gauge fixing is violated partially due to the same non-canonical terms.

 We have also engaged ourselves in finding out the phenomenological consequences of these non-canonical conformal attractors via a representative example for inflation.
-By confronting the values of two significant observable parameters, namely, the running of scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$, with the confidence contour in the $n_s-r$ plane as given by Planck 2015, we tried to put certain constraints on the form of the K$\ddot{a}$hler potential from observations.
-It turned out that, for our particular potential under consideration, in the non-canonical sector of the theory only $(1+K^{(3)}\phi)\partial_{\mu} \phi\partial^{\mu}\phi$ terms are allowed when one considers number of e-foldings $N^{'}=60$ and the higher order terms in $\phi$ have to be thrown away from the kinetic sector due to observational constraints.
-Considering an e-foldings $N^{'}=70$ relaxes the constraint slightly by allowing one more term in the kinetic sector.
+By confronting the values of two significant observable parameters, namely, the running of scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$, with the confidence contour in the $n_s-r$ plane as given by Planck 2018 and recent BICEP/Keck, we tried to put certain constraints on the form of the K$\ddot{a}$hler potential from observations.
+It turned out that, for our particular potential under consideration, in the non-canonical sector of the theory only up to $N=4$ (according to recent BICEP/Keck results \cite{bicep/keck}) terms are allowed when one considers number of e-foldings $N_{e}=60$ and the higher order terms in $\phi$ have to be thrown away from the kinetic sector due to observational constraints.
 This mechanism thus helps us put certain constraints on the erstwhile arbitrary K\"{a}hler potential from observations.